USDepartmentofLabor/Intelligent-Personal-Assistants/Build-a-bot/readme.md

-# O*NET Demo Bot
+# O*NET ChatBot Demo

-## This is a demo of bot functionality based off of O*NET demo built in Lex.”
+## This is a demo of ChatBot functionality built in Lex - based off of O*NET Alexa Skill demo.”

 This directory contains a simple Lex Skill that calls [O*NET Web Services](https://services.onetcenter.org/).
 It returns the most important task statements for any of the 900+ careers in [My Next Move](https://www.mynextmove.org/).